Life Found Trapped Within Crystals In Mexico Cave Could Be 50,000 Years Old

 It was during this activity that the researchers unearthed a "labyrinth of massive mily-white crystals," which supposedly extended to around 30 feet lengthwise.

-For the unfamiliar, the Naica caves are an abandoned since and lead mine which are nearly half a mile deep.
+For the unfamiliar, the Naica caves are an abandoned zinc and lead mine which are nearly half a mile deep.
 The crystals line the cave's walls and it is so hot inside that scientists were required to wear makeshift space suits to avoid contamination.
 The researchers also had ice packs on their body.

 From 2008 to 2009, Boston and her team took samples from the trapped crystals.
 The researchers were able to successfully "wake up" the sleeping microbes that were trapped in the fluids inside the crystals.
 They used this to grow cultures.

 The researchers' analysis has revealed that these microbes are unlike anything that are known to scientists.
-They found that even though the organisms were akin to microbes found on volcanic terrains and caves, they were genetically unique when compared to all the other organisms found on Earth.
+They found that even though the organisms were akin to microbes found on volcanic terrains and caves, they were genetically unique when compared with all the other organisms found on Earth.

-According to the previous data, the oldest crystals in the Naica caves were half a million years old.
-Based on these assumptions, coupled with the calculations for the rate of growth for crystals, Penelope and her team of researchers conclude that the microbes found may have been inside the shimmering cocoons for around 10,000 to 50,000 years.
+According to previous data, the oldest crystals in the Naica caves were half a million years old.
+Based on these assumptions, coupled with the calculations for the rate of growth for crystals, Boston and her team of researchers conclude that the microbes found may have been inside the shimmering cocoons for around 10,000 to 50,000 years.

 The findings have not yet been published and are yet to undergo the peer-review process, which is considered the authentic first step in verifying the findings.